| tadyatha om gate gate paragate parasamgate bodhi svaha

 Or that must be healed with medication, or getting a completely new life, or psychotherapy.
 Seva seems too ... indirect.

 | A: |

-Actually, Seva has the capability, when practiced intelligently, to correct nearly any karmic condition.
+Actually, Learning Seva has the capability, when practiced intelligently, to correct nearly any karmic condition.

 Intentional Seva must be carefully crafted and adjusted over time to continuously address the beneficiary target that is just immediately below one's own station in life.